muteldar/vagrant-status/readme.md

 The prompt was originally powered by Vagrant's "Vagrant Status" command however this has proven to be quite slow for use on a prompt. ~4-10 second rendering time between prompt display is a bit much.
 So for the time being that code has been left in but not used.
 If you want to try it out feel free to change "Write-VagrantStatus" to "Write-VagrantStatusVS" in profile.base.ps1

+vagrant-status can be installed with posh-git from the following repo  [posh-git-vagrant-status](https://github.com/n00bworks/posh-git-vagrant-status)

 ###Based On

 This project is heavily based on the great PowerShell prompt plug-in [posh-git](https://github.com/dahlbyk/posh-git)